 - The School Counseling Fellows Program is an intensive full-time training program that not only prepares students to work in urban-focused school settings, their field experience placements are in urban schools.
-Students graduate in 15 months. - The School Counseling Flexible Program is a part-time program that prepares students to work in urban-focused school settings.
-Students have a maximum of five years to complete the program, but are encouraged to follow a prescribed program of study.
+Students graduate in 15 months. - The School Counseling Program prepares students to work in urban-focused school settings.
+Students have a maximum of five years to complete the program, but are strongly encouraged to follow the prescribed program of study.

-Clinical Mental Health Counseling

-The 60-credit master's degree in Counseling with a concentration in Clinical Mental Health Counseling prepares students to work in a wide range of clinical, community, and human service settings.
+Clinical Mental Health Counseling The 60-credit master's degree in Counseling with a concentration in Clinical Mental Health Counseling prepares students to work in a wide range of clinical, community, and human service settings.
 The program provides future counselors with the knowledge and skills critical to the practice of clinical mental health counseling.
 It provides the required academic credits toward licensure in the state of Maryland and many other states.
 Moreover, the program is designed to meet the needs of students from diverse backgrounds who have a wide range of professional goals.
 Undergraduate degrees from a variety of disciplines (e.g. communication, sociology, anthropology, foreign languages, religion, philosophy, education, psychology) are considered for program admissions.
-It is currently one of two Clinical Mental Health Counseling programs in Maryland accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).